White House begins talks with lawmakers on COVID-19 relief

 Overall, “it was a conversation and it was not about drawing lines in the sand," Shaheen said.
 “It was about how can we work together to help the people of this country.”

-Many of the senators are from a bipartisan group that struck the contours of the last COVID-19 deal.

-The two leaders of the House’s Problem Solvers Caucus, Reps.
-Josh Gottheimer, D-N.J., and Tom Reed, R-N.Y., as well as White House coronavirus response coordinator Jeff Zients and White House legislative affairs director Louisa Terrell joined the call.
+White House coronavirus response coordinator Jeff Zients and White House legislative affairs director Louisa Terrell also joined the call.

 Out of the gate, Biden has made clear that quickly passing another round of coronavirus relief is a top priority as he seeks to get the surging pandemic and the related economic crisis under control, while demonstrating he can break the gridlock that has ailed Congress for much of the last two presidencies.